ghunt03/P3---Item-Catalog/README.md

         - layout-form.html - used as shared template for pages with forms
     - uploads (folder) - folder where photos are uploaded to.
 Currently contains images used by sample projects

 ## Instructions
 ### Starting Virtual Machine
-1. browse to downloaded folder (folder which contains vagrantfile)
+1. Browse to downloaded folder (folder which contains vagrantfile)
 2. Run ```vagrant up``` (this will start the virtual machine)
 3. To connect to the virtual machine run ```vagrant ssh```
 4. Once you have connected to the terminal interface, run the following command to access the catalog project